urgdog/urg.systems/thonks/homelab.md

 Just be stubborn and keep trying.
 Watch the patterns.

 It's ok to not know.
-It's ok to wonder and not know.
-It's not ok to not try.

-You'll figure it out- or if you don't, you know what it isn't, and that's just as good.
+You'll figure it out- or if you don't, you know what it *isn't*, and that's just as good.

-"Get up and do something."
+Just get up and do something.

 </div>